William Williamson (American politician): Biography

-William Williamson was born near New Sharon in Mahaska County, Iowa to the Norwegian immigrants Vilum Vilumson Halleland and Maren Ingebretsdatter Erland, who had left their homeplace in Skjold near Haugesund in 1872.
-As an adult, William Williamson did comprehend, but was not a fluent speaker of Norwegian.
+William Williamson was born near New Sharon in Mahaska County, Iowa, to the Norwegian immigrants Vilum Vilumson Halleland and Maren Ingebretsdatter Erland, who had left their homeplace in Skjold near Haugesund in 1872.
 In 1882, he moved with his parents to Plankinton, Aurora County, South Dakota.
 He married Clara Victoria Dice, a German-American.
+Williamson did comprehend, but was not a fluent speaker of Norwegian.

 Education

 He attended public school for his elementary education.
 In 1903 he graduated from the University of South Dakota at Vermillion and then in 1905 from the University of South Dakota School of Law.

 Career

 He did not take the bar exam as he was admitted to the bar in 1905 under diploma privilege.
 He began his law practice in Oacoma, South Dakota in Lyman County in that same year.
 He was a co-founder (along with his brother) of Murdo Coyote and the Prairie Sun.